hang-up/buuk-docs/docs/usage-extending-renderer.md

 ##### Conditional import

 The easiest way to conditionally import a plugin is to set up an option key in the `manifest.json`.
-Then, import the plugin in `src/js/bootstrap/renderBoostrap.js@boot()` under `Conditional plugins`.
+Then, import the plugin in `src/js/bootstrap/renderer.js@renderer()` under `Conditional plugins`.

 ---

 > **3) Webpack caveats** (Optional)

 Some plugins will be written using ES6.
-Although it is possible for webpack to minify ES6 code through [uglify-js-harmony](https://www.npmjs.com/package/uglify-js-harmony), it is not the default set up by webpack at the current time.
+Although it is possible for webpack to minify ES6 code through [uglify-js-harmony](https://www.npmjs.com/package/uglify-js-harmony), it is not the default setup at the current time.
 Therefore if the plugin you are intending to import does make use of ES6 features, you will need to exclude it from being minified by webpack.

-To do so, add your plugin name in `/build/webpack.config.js`, under the `/\.js$/` test:
+To do so, add your plugin name in `/build/webpack.base.conf.js`, under the `/\.js$/` test:

 ```javascript
 {